Tax

 Czech Republic For tax residents, gains derived from the sale of assets generally are included with other taxable income and taxed at the regular 15% personal income tax rate, respectively, 19% corporate income tax rate.
 Dividends and interest are subject to a 15% withholding tax at source.

-England & Wales For the tax year 2023/2024: 28% (for gains on residential property or carried interest) or 20% (for other gains) for individuals to the extent taxable gains, when aggregated with taxable income, exceed £37,700 threshold.
+England & Wales For the tax year 2024/2025: 28% (for gains on carried interest), 24% (for gains on residential property not eligible for Private Residence Relief), or 20% (for other gains) for individuals to the extent taxable gains, when aggregated with taxable income, exceed £37,700 threshold.

 Business Asset Disposal Relief (formerly known as Entrepreneurs' Relief) – individuals may qualify for a tax rate of 10% on certain disposals.